rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 This is a warm-up.

-Something very similar already exists (see `Validate` type in [Relevant work on Hackage](#relevant-work-on-hackage) section) but with a non-standard `Applicative` instance that also accumulates errors.
+Something very similar already exists (see `Validation` type in [Relevant work on Hackage](#relevant-work-on-hackage) section) but with a non-standard `Applicative` instance that also accumulates errors.
 Here, I am using the standard `Either` monad and this is really a `MonadPlus` (with a somewhat questionable right-zero law):

 ``` haskell
 instance Monoid e => Alternative (Either e) where